codatio/codat-docs/docs/using-the-api/webhooks/event-types.md

 ---
 ## Read next

-- See how you can [manage events](/using-the-api/webhooks/create-event) using the Portal or our API
+- See how you can [consume webhooks and manage consumers](/using-the-api/webhooks/create-event) using the Portal or our API